 One door for the cat, one for the human

 Cats have lightning-fast reactions.
 If your cat is also one that enjoys the outdoors you will have discovered by now that opening a door is an open invitation to the cat to disappear.
 Try designating one door of the house for the cat’s coming and going.
+Provide extra screens, porches or gates around doors where your cat may dash out easily.

 Train your cat to be obedient

 Despite what many people think cats can be trained to do certain tasks.
 Teach your cat to sit and stay in order to prevent her from leaving the house when you do not want her to.
 You may even try a recall in times of unwanted escapes.
+Take a box of treats with you around the house, rattle it and call your cat!
+Give them a treat every time they arrive.

 Install a cat flap

 Clearly a cat flap (or cat door) is the ultimate prevention of an unwanted escape.
 Most cat flaps can be locked shut, putting an end to your cat’s wanderlust (at least for the time being).
+This can prevent cats getting out at night when it’s perhaps less safe, and allowing them to roam in the day when they can then come back for dinner.

-The positive effects of feline sterilisation
+The positive effects of feline neutering

 Should you ever let your cat venture out alone?